-In-Class Behavior: Please act respectfully in class of other students and myself.
+In-Class Behavior: Please act respectfully in class.
 This includes turning devices to silent during class time, using electronic devices only for note taking purposes or for teamwork, and arriving to class on time.
 You are expected to come to class prepared by actively watching all assigned videos.
 You are expected to participate in all activities.